 Jörg Hoh recently wrote a post about the value of a good business consultant, which sparked a few of my own thoughts.
-In the post, Jörg argues that the role of a business consultant is in many ways more vital to a projects success than having technical expertise.
-This is because a good business consultant will not only assure that the solution is technically correct, but that is is the right for for the business.
+In the post, Jörg argues that the role of a business consultant is in many ways more vital to the success of a project than having technical expertise.
+This is because a good business consultant will not only assure that the solution is technically correct, but that is is the right for the business.

 So how do certifications fit into this?
 When I shared the article on LinkedIn, Esai Adidravid left an interesting reply:

 I often felt the same too.